WalterP21/alpha_blog/README.md

 Validations enforce constraints on your model so you can have greater control on what you are allowing as data to be saved in your database/tables.

+Show actions are usually used to display individual items in a resource.
+For example:

+- a specific article from an articles table

+- a specific user's profile from a social media app

+- details of a specific stock from a stocks table

+- a specific recipe from a list of recipes

+The steps are to -

+1) Have a route for it

+2) Have the corresponding controller/action that the route directs the request to

+3) Have a corresponding view to display to the user who makes the request